xSerpentineX/BubbleBoiBot/README.md

 `"OnlyUser": false` Enable the automatic searching feature.

 `"OnlyUserName": "yourusernamehere"` Specify which username to search for.

-`"RandomAvatar": true` If set to false the avatar will be transparent.
-If set to true, your avatar will be random.

 All files in the `images` folder must be images.
 Image names are case and symbol sensitive and you must include the file extension.